flynnbr11/QMLA/docs/rst_tutorial.rst

     # __init__.py
     from qmla.exploration_strategies.custom_es import *

-Now, change the structure (and name) of the :term:‘Exploration Strategy‘ inside .
-Say we wish to target the
+Now, change the structure (and name) of the :term:`Exploration Strategy` inside .
+Say we wish to target the true model

 .. math::